chinzistor/StreamerQnA/README/plans.md

 - more stats

+- profiles to save and use multiple configurations for people who stream on multiple channels

 ### Visual features
 - add the logo of the streaming platform to the bubble and queue to indicate which submission came from which platform
 - support for custom SVGs to edit the style of the bubble and the dashboard